AshAvalanche/.github/README.md

 # Ash

-This organization hosts the codebase and documentation of [Ash](https://linktr.ee/ash.center), an enterprise-grade toolkit to develop [Subnets](https://docs.avax.network/subnets) and operate [Avalanche](https://avax.network) nodes.
+This organization hosts the codebase and documentation of [Ash](https://linktr.ee/ash.center), an Appchain-as-a-Service platform leveraging [Avalanche](https://avax.network) [Subnets](https://docs.avax.network/subnets).

 See [ash.center](https://ash.center) for more information.